JuliaLang/julia/doc/stdlib/base.rst

    Quit (or control-D at the prompt).
 The default exit code is zero, indicating that the processes completed successfully.

+.. function:: quit()

+   Calls ``exit(0)``.

+.. function:: atexit(f)

+   Register a zero-argument function to be called at exit.

+.. function:: isinteractive()

+   Determine whether Julia is running an interactive session.

 .. function:: whos([Module,] [pattern::Regex])

    Print information about global variables in a module, optionally restricted